-The unit share certificates shall be issued by Stefnir hf. to parties who entrust assets to the Fund for investment and request them, cf. Article 74 (1) of Act No. 45/2020.
+The unit share certificates shall be issued by Stefnir hf. to parties who entrust assets to the Fund for investment and request them.
 Unit share certificates will be sent to people who request them by registered post no later than 30 days after the purchase has taken place and the distributor has issued a receipt.
-The Fund's unit shares will only be sold against cash payment of the bid price, cf. Article 77 of Act No. 45/2020.
+The Fund's unit shares will only be sold against cash payment of the bid price.

-The Fund's unit shares shall be redeemed at the owner's request at the bid price current at the end of trading on the day that trading orders are received by the distributor, provided that such orders are received before the closing time of the Fund.
-The closing time of the Fund is 2:30 p.m. every business day.
-Purchases and sales of unit shares in the Fund are settled on a T+2 basis, i.e. settlement takes place on the two working days after the order to buy or sell unit shares is made.
-The redemption price of unit shares is governed by the rules on the calculation of the redemption value of unit shares in alternative investment funds marketed towards the public at any given time.
+The redemption price of unit shares is governed by the rules on the calculation of the redemption value of unit shares in UCITS at any given time.
+The Fund's unit shares shall be redeemed at the owner's request at the bid price current at the end of trading on the day they are redeemed.
+The closing time of the Fund is 12:00 p.m. on a week day when Arion Bank hf. is also open for business.
+Purchases and sales of unit shares in the Fund are settled on a T+2 basis, i.e. settlement takes place on the next but one working day after the order to buy or sell unit shares is made.

-It is possible to suspend the redemption of unit shares under certain circumstances and if it is in the interest of the unit holders to do so, provided that this does not contravene the conditions of Act No. 45/2020.
+It is possible to suspend the redemption of unit shares under certain circumstances and if it is in the interest of the unit holders to do so, provided that the conditions of Act No. 116/2021 are met.